Set off for a day of birding.

-5) Take a photo of your charcoal drawing and share it on Instagram or Twitter with the tag #QuestScouts.
-Alternatively, you can also share your art in our Facebook group.
+9) Take a photo while out birding and post it on Instagram or Twitter with the tag #QuestScouts.
+Alternatively, you can also share your photo in our Facebook group.